Skip to Content

 13. Druskininkai

-One of the nicest small towns in Lithuania, Druskininkai, is little known to Western visitors.
-I didn’t see anyone mention it among the best towns to visit in Lithuania, but it’s really worth a visit.
 I might be biased as my godparents live here and I absolutely love Druskininkai, but I’m not the only one.
 This resort town is one of the most popular domestic destinations among Lithuanians and an absolute favorite among vacationers from neighboring countries.

 Best known for its SPA treatments, Druskininkai is a very green town, with parks, forests, and lakes in and around the town.
 There are countless walking and biking paths, and the town has quite a lot to offer to tourists.
 Take a stroll on the pedestrian Vilnius Blvd, rent a rowing boat on the beautiful little lake with a fountain in the middle, rent a bike and discover one of the many parks, or visit a museum…

-There is also a fantastic indoor water park, an adventure park, an indoor skiing arena, a gondola with fantastic views over the Neris River, and so much more… In the evenings, don’t miss the Musical Fountain – it’s always fun and you can order a song of your choice if you like to.
+There is also a fantastic indoor water park, an adventure park, an indoor skiing arena, a gondola with fantastic views over the river, and so much more… In the evenings, don’t miss the Musical Fountain – it’s always fun and you can order a song of your choice if you like to.
 If you want to explore further, you can also take a boat trip to the nearby historic Liškiava village.

 Having mentioned all this, it might sound like Druskininkai is a busy town overrun by tourists.
 But it never feels like that!
 It has an amazing atmosphere and it’s a great place to visit in Lithuania in any season.